abhijeetavion/fchc/wp-content/plugins/easy-accordion-free/readme.txt

 == Changelog ==

+= 2.2.2 - Mar 30, 2023 =
+* New: Multiple br tags in tab content support.
+* Fix: The iframe width of embedded Google Maps does not work.
+* Tested: WordPress 6.2 compatibility.

+= 2.2.1 - Feb 15, 2023 =
+* New: The Allow Iframe/Script Tags option in the import panel of the plugin.
+* New: Allow to skip responsive CSS from the iframe by adding a 'skip' class to the iframe.
+* Fix: Iframe does not show in accordion content with the Twenty Twenty theme.
+* Fix: Import option does not work when the accordion has iframe or script tags.
+* Removed: The hook 'sp_easy_accordion_allow_import_tags' was removed as an option added.

 = 2.2.0 - Dec 15, 2022 =
 * New: A hook 'sp_easy_accordion_allow_import_tags' added to modify to allow import shortcodes with special tags.